next-theme/theme-next-docs/source/_posts/next-6-0-2-released.md

 math:
   enable: false

-  # Default(false) will load mathjax/katex srcipt EVERY PAGE
+  # Default(false) will load mathjax/katex script EVERY PAGE
   # If you set to true, you need to add 'mathjax: true' in Front Matter of post
   # in order to render math equations in post
   per_page: false